cebamps/advent-of-code-2022/notes.md

 Fortunately, both my input and the test input have a bounded maximum fall distance, as this method finds the cycle.

+# Day 20: Grove Positioning System

+Performance was a bit disappointing at first, so I looked to optimize my initial part 2 solution to bring total runtime down from its ~63 seconds.

+Profiling showed that the main bottleneck is the reading writing, and allocation in `composeFF`, used for all compositions of permutation arrays/functions.

+Three steps of optimization helped:

+- carry a buffer around to store the result of the computation
+- use unsafe reads (no bounds checking)
+- use unboxed vectors (this was the winner one and also the easiest)

+This brought down runtime to 7 seconds!

+More could be done:

+- Now that there is a buffer, it could swap places with the input to avoid copying from the buffer into the input after every computation.
+- The composition with a rotation permutation on the left can be done almost in-place, by shifting elements to the left/right, eliminating the need for a buffer vector.
+  - However, updating the inverse is another story: this is also a rotation, but it is composed on the right.
+I wonder if there are efficient implementations of that.

+And maybe I am overlooking something obvious?